gjcliff/Landmark_Navigation/README.md

 # Semantic Mapping for Wheelchair Navigation
 The goal of this project is to utilize a tablet to offer real-time feedback of the environment to the user.
-This feedback will include semantic labeling, which can be shown on the mapped environment when a landmark is identified through further inference.
+This feedback includes semantic labeling, which can be shown on the mapped environment when a landmark is identified through further inference.
 Additionally, for autonomous navigation towards a landmark, the user can initiate a plan by selecting it from the displayed landmarks.
 ## Hardware
 * LUCI Wheelchair
 * Intel Realsense D435i